UniversalDependencies/docs/_hy/feat/Voice.md

 </tr>
 </table>

-Voice is a feature of verbs that helps map the traditional syntactic functions, such as subject and object, to semantic roles, such as agent and patient.
+Voice is a feature of verbs that helps to map the traditional syntactic functions, such as subject and object, to semantic roles, such as agent and patient.
 See also the related feature [subcategorization](Subcat).

 ### <a name="Act">`Act`</a>: active voice